Zest-studi-o/P01-Allotment-gardens/README.md

 ### User Stories

-#### Client Goals
+#### User Goals

-* To have the site displayed clearly in different devices.
+* As a user I want to have the site displayed clearly in different devices.
-* To find information on what is City Gardens and how to participate
+* As a user I want to find information on what is City Gardens and how to participate
-* To show exactly where the gardens are located.
+* As a user I want to show exactly where the gardens are located.
-* To be able to contact City Gardens with any queries or suggestions.
+* As a user I want to be able to contact City Gardens with any queries or suggestions.

 #### First Time Visitor Goals

-* I want to know what City Gardens is and how to participate.
+* As a fisrt time visitor I want to know what City Gardens is and how to participate.
-* I want to find the locations of the allotments.
+* As a fisrt time visitor I want to find the locations of the allotments.
-* I want to be able to find their contact details.
+* As a fisrt time visitor I want to be able to find their contact details.
-* I want to navigate the site easily on all my devices.
+* As a fisrt time visitor I want to navigate the site easily on all my devices.
-* I want to see the results of the produce with videos and photos.
+* As a fisrt time visitor I want to see the results of the produce with videos and photos.

 #### Returning Visitor Goals

-* I want to find out about the events for members and where are the local markets that sell our produce.
+* As a returning visitor I want to find out about the events for members and where are the local markets that sell our produce.
-* I want to be able to easily contact the book club with questions I might have.
+* As a returning visitor I want to be able to easily contact the book club with questions I might have.

 #### Frequent Visitor Goals

-* I want to see the latest news from City Gardens.
+* As a frequent visitor I want to see the latest news from City Gardens.

 - - -
 ## Design